bartczernicki/MachineLearning-BaseballPrediction-BlazorApp/GetStarted.md

 ## **Get Started with the Baseball Machine Learning Workbench**
-There are multiple ways to get started with the Baseball Machine Learning Workbench, from non-technical users to professional software developers.
+There are multiple ways to get started with the Baseball Machine Learning Workbench, for non-technical users to professional software developers.

 Type | Azure Required | Description
 --- | --- | ---